Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Campaign Request Content  <a id="configuration-response-content"></a>

-TThis event is a request to processes (shows) messages provided in the event data.
+This event is a request to processes (shows) messages provided in the event data.

 #### Data payload definition  <a id="data-payload-definition-1"></a>